Melville J. Herskovits

-Early life and education
+Early life, family and education

 Born to Jewish immigrants in Bellefontaine, Ohio, in 1895, Herskovits attended local public schools.
 He served in the United States Army Medical Corps in France during World War I.

-Afterward, he went to college, earning a Bachelor of Philosophy at the University of Chicago in 1920.
-He went to New York City for graduate work, earning his M.A. and Ph.D. in anthropology from Columbia University under the guidance of the German-born American anthropologist Franz Boas.
+Afterward, he went to college at the University of Chicago, earning a Bachelor of Philosophy in 1920.
+He moved to New York City for graduate work, earning his M.A. and Ph.D. in anthropology from Columbia University under the guidance of the German-born American anthropologist Franz Boas.
 This subject was in its early decades of being developed as a formal field of study.
-Herskovits's dissertation, titled The Cattle Complex in East Africa, investigated theories of power and authority in Africa as expressed in the ownership and raising of cattle.
+Herskovits's dissertation The Cattle Complex in East Africa investigated theories of power and authority in Africa as expressed in the ownership and raising of cattle.
 He studied how some aspects of African culture and traditions were expressed in African-American culture in the 1900s.

 Among his fellow students were future anthropologists Katherine Dunham, Ruth Benedict, Margaret Mead, Elsie Clews Parsons, and Frances Shapiro.
 He and Shapiro married in Paris, France, in 1924.
 They later had a daughter, Jean Herskovits, who became a historian.